Last Updated: October 13, 2021

 Picanha steak is otherwise referred to as the rump cap.
 Little known beyond the country of Brazil, this exclusive cut of beef is demarcated by a thick layer of fat running around the edge.
 To quote Gordon Ramsay, fat is flavour.

-The must try is the the Queen of Steaks (S$21) which consists of slices of the Brazillian cut drizzled in browned charcoal butter, a combination which has us all drooling.
+The must-try is the Queen of Steaks (S$21) which consists of slices of the Brazillian cut drizzled in browned charcoal butter, a combination which has us all drooling.

 90 Club Street, Singapore 069458